sanjayBee/LINDEF/models/README.md

 - `feature_medians.npy` — median feature values
 - `labelEncoder.pkl` — label encoder artifact from the original workflow

-The model files are not included by default because they may be large.
+These files are not included in this repository because some model artifacts are larger than GitHub's normal browser upload limit.

+To generate the model artifacts, run:

+`notebooks/LINDEF_training_colab.ipynb`

+For local dashboard use, place the generated files in this folder.